JPKirpach/BQA-10/README.md

-## BQA-09
+## BQA-10

 Version 1.0.0

-The weekly objective consists of developing two JavaScript files in order to test the DOM of two pages.
+The weekly objective consists of developing two JavaScript files in order to react to some events.
+Also, the files must validate the data and send a get request.

 ## Contributors